Pimmr/case/README.md

 * It should work in Chrome
 * It should be styled with css
 * It should use React
-* It should be tested
+* It should contain automated tests

 Functional requirements:
 * Show a maximum of 5 restaurants on the page